Coveros/hol-copilot-lab/Instructions/Labs/Lab-7-Customizing-Copilot.md

 __Instructions:__

-1. In your VS Code instance, open the Settings editor using `Cmd`+`,` (Mac) or `Ctrl`+`,` (Linux/Windows).
+1. In your VS Code instance, switch to the Explorer tab in your sidebar (if you are not already there)
+2. Open the Settings editor using `Cmd`+`,` (Mac) or `Ctrl`+`,` (Linux/Windows).
-2. In the search box at the top of your settings editor, type "Instruction file"
+3. In the search box at the top of your settings editor, type "Instruction file"
-3. Ensure the check box under "Use Instruction Files" is marked
+4. Ensure the check box under "Use Instruction Files" is marked

 Great!
 With that, we should be ready to go building our first set of custom instructions.